 3. Use LGBT-themed Emojis to market to LGBT people

-Some of our favorite LGBT-themed Emojis to market to LGBT people are:
+Our favorite LGBT-them Emojis to market to LGBT people include:

 4. Make your Facebook ad headline LGBT-inclusive